groonga/groonga/doc/source/reference/commands/select.rst

 is 1.
 This weight allocation means ``_key`` column value is more important rather than ``content`` column value.
 In this example, title of blog entry is more important rather thatn content of blog entry.

+You can also specify score function.
+See :doc:`/reference/scorer` for details.

+Note that score function isn't related to :ref:`select-scorer` parameter.

 .. _select-query: